Discrete-Time Dynamical Systems

 3. Allow the growth rate each period to be subject to a transient random shock.
 How does this affect your population simulations?
 Allow the growth rate each period to be subject to a persistent random shock.
 How does this affect your population simulations?

-4. (Advanced) Export the simulation data and use a spreadsheet to plot your population projections.
+4. (Advanced) Export the simulation data and use a spreadsheet (or other plotting software) to plot your population projections.

 Additional Resources